jordanconnelly/configure-ad/README.md

 <img src="https://imgur.com/tg8DifW.png">
 <br />
 </p>
 Open the Admins folder, right click in the blank area to add a new Admin user and password, click Finish.
+Add the admin user just created to the Domain Admins by right clicking on the user, selecting Properties>Member Of>typing "domain" in the text box>Check Names>select Domain Admins>OK>Apply.
 <p>
 <img src="https://imgur.com/3q5wHOb.png
 <br />